GrindeLab/PCA/code/README.md

 # Code Example

-Here we provide an overview of the steps taken to run PCA in whole genome sequence data.
+Here we provide an overview of the steps taken to run PCA in whole genome sequence data, using our analysis of TOPMed COPDGene data as an example.
 This code leans heavily on the University of Washington Genetic Analysis Center's TOPMed Analysis Pipeline: https://github.com/UW-GAC/analysis_pipeline.

 The analysis can be broken into five steps: